Causes & Treating Cold Backed Horses

 Saddle up early – Don’t get on straight after putting the saddle on.
 Leave it on for a few minutes and give the horse a short walk in hand tacked up before getting on to help warm the muscles up.
 Also be careful when you tighten the girth.
 Do it slowly and over a number of minutes to help your horse accommodate the extra pressure.

 Use a therapy system – The Activo-Med Therapy system offers a number of fantastic options for horses who are cold backed.
 The Combi Pro Rug offers 18 pre-set programs featuring Pulsed Electromagnetic Field (PEMF) and massage therapies which are delivered head-to-tail.
 The Activo-Med Power Pad is another great option that has been developed for targeted application meaning you can strap the power pad to the point which is causing your horse the most issues.
+Also see our article on the Active-Med versus Equissage.

 Keep in regular work – Keep your horse in consistent work without too many prolonged breaks.
 That way you can keep their muscles moving.

 Lunging before riding – One of the most common “fixes” to a horse with a cold backed is to lunge it before you get on.
 The Equiband system is a great tool to help your horse warm up properly by engaging the hindquarters and developing core stability.
+If you have a walker or treadmill, this can also be helpful.

 Explore our range of therapy options for your horse here and help combat issues of cold back horses and help them to perform at their best.